 Danimals Organic Smoothie Drinks are low in added sugar, high in calcium, protein, and vitamin D making them a great snack choice.

 What smart snacks are you going to try with your kids today?
 Please let us know in the comments or feel free to post any smart snack swap questions below!
-Click here to download a free ebook containing easy snack recipes to try with your kids.
+Click here to download our free ebook containing easy snack recipes to try with your kids.

 Angela Houlie is a dietetic intern at Sodexo and holds a masters degree in Nutrition from CUNY Hunter College.
 Upon completion of the internship and successfully passing the RDN exam, Angela desires to work in private practice and media nutrition.